CartoDB/gme-workflows/README.md

 Try it yourself by following [the example](http://docs.cartodb.com/cartodb-platform/import-api.html#uploading-a-local-file) in the Import API documentation.

 ### Insert vector data incrementally

-Instead of uploading all the features at once via a file upload, as described in the above vector-upload scenario, you can insert new date over time / as needed.
+Instead of uploading all the features at once via a file upload, as described in the above vector-upload scenario, you can insert new data over time / as needed.

 This workflow is useful when your application needs to collect data or offers a user interface where people can add features, for example.